MicroStrategy/rest-api-docs/docs/common-workflows/manage-runtime-objects/retrieve-a-runtime-definition.md

 ---
-title: Workflow Sample - Retrieve a Runtime Definition
+title: Workflow sample - Retrieve a runtime definition
-sidebar_label: Retrieve a Runtime Definition
+sidebar_label: Retrieve a runtime definition
 description: This workflow sample demonstrates how to retrieve an existing runtime object through the REST API.
 ---

 You can use REST APIs to retrieve the definition of a runtime object.

-## Retrieve a Runtime Definition
+## Retrieve a runtime definition

 You want to get the definition of a runtime object.
 The object ID of the runtime is `E6C5BF4C483FF06313BEE19EAD39978B`.